fxn/tkn/README.md

 * To go backwards press any of "b", "p", "h", "j", PageUp (but see below).

-* Beginning of the talk: "^"
+* First slide: "^"

+* Last slide: "$"

-* End of the talk: "$"
+* Exit the presentation: "q"

 My Logitech remote emits PageDown and PageUp.
-You get those as ANSI escape sequences "\e[5~" and "\e[6~" respectively.
-The script understands them, but you need to [configure them in Terminal.app](http://fplanque.com/dev/mac/mac-osx-terminal-page-up-down-home-end-of-line) and also tell it to pass them down to the shell selecting "send string to the shell" in the "Action" selector.
+You get those as "\e[5~" and "\e[6~" respectively and the script understands them, but you need to [configure them in Terminal.app](http://fplanque.com/dev/mac/mac-osx-terminal-page-up-down-home-end-of-line) and also tell it to pass them down to the shell selecting "send string to the shell" in the "Action" selector.

 ## Font and Terminal Configuration

 I used Menlo, 32 points.
 That gives 18x52 in a screen resolution of 1024x768.

-For your setup: Find out the resolution of the projector of your conference (ask the organization in advance).
-Set the screen to that resolution, choose font size and maximize window.
-When you like how it looks, then run `stty size` and write down rows and cols.
+For your preferred setup, find out the resolution of the projector of your conference (ask the organization in advance).
+Set the screen to that resolution, choose font and font size and maximize window, and write down the number of rows and columns.
+Depending on your terminal configuration they may be displayed in the title bar of the window.
+Run `stty size` otherwise.

-Then, define in your terminal application a profile for the theme you like, and initial dimensions to those rows and cols.
-That way the terminal will launch with those dimensions no matter the screen resolution and you can hack your talk in your day to day with the native resolution, knowing how is going to look in proportion.
+Then, define in your terminal a profile for the conference, choose a theme you like and configure those settings.
+In particular set the initial rows and cols to those figures.
+That way the terminal will launch with all set no matter the screen resolution and you can hack your talk in your day to day with the native resolution, seeing how it is going to look in proportion.

 ## Editor Snippets

 A snippet for your editor is basic to write slides quickly.
-The extras folder has a snippet for Sublime Text 2.
+The [extras folder](https://github.com/fxn/tkn/tree/master/extras) has a snippet for Sublime Text 2.

 ## Cathode